-Figures 1a-b show how the vector of deviations about overall ground motion mean may be partitioned into two components of variance.
-Suppose that the ground motion data consist of two earthquakes with the same magnitude, as shown in Figure 1a-b, each of which represents a group of recordings from a random location in a given seismic region.
-When two groups are being compared, the ground motion recordings from all the groups are involved in computing a total ground motion mean (Y{∞}) .
-The total deviation (σ_Y) is based on how far each recording in each group differs from this total mean.
+Figures 1a-b show how the vector of deviations about overall ground-motion mean may be partitioned into two components of variance.
+Suppose that the ground-motion data consist of two earthquakes with the same magnitude, as shown in Figure 1a-b, and each of which is representing a group of recording from a random location in a given seismic region.
+When two groups are being compared, the ground-motion recordings from all the groups are involved in computing a total ground-motion mean $(Y{\infty})$ .
+The total deviation $(\sigma_Y)$ is based on how far each recording in each group differs from this total mean.
 The total deviation is decomposed into two error terms.
-The inter-event term (σ_e) represents the deviation of each group mean from the overall mean, while the intra-event term (σ_r) represents the deviation of each individual recording from the relevant group mean.
+The inter-event term $(\sigma_e)$ represents the deviation of each group mean from the overall mean, while the intra-event term $(\sigma_r)$ represents the deviation of each individual recording from the relevant group mean.

-The ground motion data (Y{ij}) is represented as a Gaussian random variable with the overall mean, $E(Y{ij})$, and variance-covariance matrices (V) obtained by the following equations (Searle 1971):
+The ground-motion data $(Y{ij})$ represented as a Gaussian random variable with the overall mean, $E(Y{ij})$ , and variance-covariance matrices (V) obtained by the following equations (Searle, 1971):